-Our mission is to empower children with MCAS to embrace the present moment, develop self-awareness, and build a toolkit of mindful practices to navigate the challenges they may encounter.
-Whether your child is newly diagnosed or has been living with MCAS, these activities are designed to foster a sense of connection, peace, and joy.
+As part of our mission, we want to empower children with MCAS to build a toolkit of mindful practices to navigate the challenges they may encounter.
+Whether your child is newly diagnosed or has been living with Mast Cell Activation Syndrome, these activities are designed to foster a sense of connection, calmness and peace.

 Positive Affirmations